armory/documentation/_spinnaker_install_admin_guides/install-on-k8s.md

   - /spinnaker-install-admin-guides/install_on_k8s/
 ---

-This guide describes the initial installation of Spinnaker in Kubernetes, for which you need to choose between using two different installation methods: Spinnaker Operator or Halyard.
+This guide describes the initial installation of Spinnaker in Kubernetes.
+You can choose between two different installation methods: Spinnaker Operator or Halyard.
 By the end of this guide, you will have an instance of Spinnaker up and running on your Kubernetes cluster.
-The document currently does not fully cover the following:
+The document does not fully cover the following:

 * TLS Encryption
 * Authentication/Authorization